relaxdiego/coterminal/README.md

 After cloning this repo, add its `bin/` subdirectory to your $PATH.
 For example:

 ```
-export PATH=/path/to/this/repo's/bin:$PATH
+export PATH=/path/to/this/repo/bin:$PATH
 ```

 Inviting Someone
 ----------------

-If you want to give a co-worker access to your remote machine, SSH to it, then run the following outside of any tmux or screen session:
+If you want to give a co-worker access to your terminal, SSH to it, then run the following outside of any tmux or screen session:

 ```